Château de Rayne Vigneau Sauternes 2016 - 1er Cru Classé

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-Located in Bommes, this cru undoubtedly occupies one of the appellation's finest terroirs, and it always takes a little time to reveal its full potential.
-Currently discreet in its aromas of candied fruit and beeswax, this 2016 vintage is beautifully dense, long, and rich, with the concentration and opulence of the great vintages.
-All you need now is a few years to appreciate its harmony.
+Located in Bommes, this vineyard is undoubtedly one of the appellation’s finest terroirs, and it always takes a little time to reveal its full potential.
+Currently understated in its aromas of candied fruit and beeswax, this 2016 vintage—with its beautiful density, length, and richness—possesses the concentration and opulence of great vintages.
+It will take just a few more years for you to appreciate its harmony.
 Best enjoyed between 2023 and 2035.

 About the estate:

-Famous for the multicolored pebbles of its clay-gravel soil and above all for its Sauternes wines, this 84-hectare classified growth was owned by the Pontac family.
-Catherine de Pontac, who became Madame de Rayne, gave it its name in the 19th century.
-It then became part of the Cordier-Mestrezat wine merchant group, before being acquired in 2004 by Crédit Agricole.
-Finally, in 2015, Crédit Agricole sold the majority of its shares to the distributor Trésor du Patrimoine, which specializes in mail order sales.
+Famous for the multicolored pebbles in its clay-gravel soil and, above all, for its Sauternes wines, this 84-hectare classified growth was once owned by the de Pontac family—Catherine de Pontac, who became Madame de Rayne, gave it its name in the 19th century. , then came under the ownership of the Cordier-Mestrezat wine merchant, before being acquired in 2004 by Crédit Agricole.
+Finally, in 2015, Crédit Agricole sold the majority of its shares to the distributor Trésor du Patrimoine, a specialist in mail-order sales.

 Robert Parker - Wine Advocate

-Pale lemon gold in color, Château Rayne-Vigneau 2016 opens with bold notes of musky melon, fruitcake, exotic spices, and beeswax with underlying hints of cedar and ginger.
-The palate is very rich and bursting with decadent dried fruit, lending creaminess and opulence to the very long, spicy finish.
+Pale lemon-gold in color, the 2016 Château Rayne-Vigneau opens with bold notes of musky melon, fruitcake, exotic spices, and beeswax, with underlying hints of cedar and ginger.
+The palate is very rich and brimming with decadent dried fruits that lend creaminess and opulence to the very long, spicy finish.
 A hedonistic style for those who prefer wines full of energy.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France